Karen Tanaka: Biography

 Karen Tanaka was born in Tokyo where she started piano and composition lessons as a child.
 After studying composition with Akira Miyoshi and piano with Nobuko Amada at Toho Gakuen School of Music in Tokyo, she moved to Paris in 1986 with the aid of a French Government Scholarship to study with Tristan Murail and work at IRCAM as an intern.
 In 1987, she was awarded the Gaudeamus International Composers Award at the International Music Week in Amsterdam.
 She studied with Luciano Berio in Florence in 1990–91 with funds from the Nadia Boulanger Foundation and a Japanese Government Scholarship.
 In 1996, she received the Margaret Lee Crofts Fellowship at the Tanglewood Music Center.
 In 1998, she was appointed as Co-Artistic Director of the Yatsugatake Kogen Music Festival, previously directed by Toru Takemitsu.
 In 2005, she was awarded the Bekku Prize.
+In 2024, Karen Tanaka was appointed Composer-in-Association at Malmö Live Concert Hall & Malmö Symphony Orchestra for the seasons 2025/2026 and 2026/2027.

 In 2012, Tanaka was selected as a fellow of the Sundance Institute’s Composers Lab for Feature Film where she was mentored by Hollywood's leading composers.
 In 2016, she served as an orchestrator for the BBC's TV series, Planet Earth II.
 She has scored numerous short films, animations, and documentaries.
 Sister, one of the animated films she scored, was selected for prestigious film festivals including Sundance, Annecy, Ottawa, and nominated for the 92nd Academy Awards for Best Animated Short Film in January 2020.